kadimetla/doc-adk-training/training/module29-ui-integration-intro/lab.md

 *   How to run an ADK agent as a backend service using `adk api_server`.
 *   How to connect a custom JavaScript client to the ADK's native `/run_sse` streaming endpoint.
 *   The basic principles of handling streaming responses in a web UI.

+### Self-Reflection Questions
+- The ADK server sends events using Server-Sent Events (SSE).
+What are the advantages of SSE for a chat application compared to a traditional request-response model?
+- Our simple client generates a new `sessionId` every time the page loads.
+What problems would this cause in a real application, and how would you solve it (e.g., using cookies or `localStorage`)?
+- This lab uses the native ADK API.
+What are the potential benefits of using a higher-level framework like the AG-UI Protocol and CopilotKit for a more complex, production-ready application?